Full-service payroll, built for review

 Reports and exports

-Pay register, payroll journal, accrued liability reports, MTD/QTD/YTD, worker stubs, accounting exports, and notice packets.
+Pay registers, payroll journals, liability reports, period totals, worker stubs, accounting exports, and notice packets.

 Trust and security model